zulip/zulip/templates/zerver/help/import-from-mattermost.md

     cd /opt/mattermost/bin
     ```

-3. Run the following commands to export the data:
+3. Create an export of all your Mattermost teams, as a tar file.

     ```
     sudo ./mattermost export bulk export.json --all-teams